satvu/TeachBot/robot/src/ur/README.md

 ## Running Teachbot
 First, make sure your UR robot is on, and that the external cap has been set to connect to your PC (<a href="https://github.com/UniversalRobots/Universal_Robots_ROS_Driver/blob/master/ur_robot_driver/doc/install_urcap_e_series.md"> e-series instructions</a>).
 Do not press play yet for the robot program.

-Set the speed slider (e-series) to 50%.
+You can adjust the speed that your robot moves at using the speed slider.
 It is outlined in red below.

  ![Speed Slider on UR5e interface](./speed_slider.png)

- This step is a temporary precaution to keep the arm from moving at high speeds.

 On your PC, open three terminals to `~/TeachBot/robot` and don't forget to `source devel/setup.bash`.